errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 * Entries in `reject.txt` are automatically added to an existence rule (`Vale.Avoid`) that will flag all occurrences as errors.

+* Entries in `accept.txt` and `reject.txt` should need little overlap, if any.
+  For example, if you add `JavaScript` to `accept.txt`, then you do not need to add an overlapping regular expression entry of `[Jj]avascript` in `reject.txt`.
+Vale will enforce correct casing by virtue of the entry's presence in `accept.txt`.
+See the section "Case sensitivity" for details.

 This means that your exceptions can be developed independent of a style, allowing you to use the same exceptions with multiple styles or switch styles without having to re-implement them.